Skip to main content

 This past fall, playing soccer, Greenway even broke the state’s single-season and career goal-scoring records, too.

 In Minnesota, the pair are the only two girls basketball players to have reached 1,000 career points, assists and rebounds.
-They are also two of just four players in the 4,000-point club, alongside Dahlman and Minnehaha Academy alum Addi Mack, who is in the midst of a standout freshman season at Maryland.
+They are also two of only four players in the 4,000-point club, alongside Dahlman and Minnehaha Academy alum Addi Mack, who is in the midst of a standout freshman season at Maryland.

-When Dahlman set the existing state record, she eclipsed 3,888 career points set by eventual WNBA first-round draft pick Tayler Hill, who graduated from Minneapolis South in 2009.
+When Dahlman set the existing state record, she eclipsed the 3,888 career points set by eventual WNBA first-round draft pick Tayler Hill, who graduated from Minneapolis South in 2009.

 Check back for updates on Oehrlein and Greenway’s scoring totals throughout the remainder of the 2025-26 girls basketball season.